Argyle Independent School District

-Argyle Independent School District is a public school district based in Argyle, Texas (USA).
+Argyle Independent School District is a public school district based in Argyle, Texas, United States.
 The district operates one high school, Argyle High School.

 Attendance area

 The boundary of the school district includes the majority of Argyle and portions of Bartonville, Denton, Flower Mound, and Northlake.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $1,032,239,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.040 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
-Thirty-five percent of districts in Texas in 2011 received the same rating.
-No state accountability ratings will be given to districts in 2012.
-A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).